0065paula/docs/source/h5_doc.md

 ######Associate a custom Security Group
 Once the custom Security Groups created, you can now add the instances inside the Security Groups.
 To do so, go on each instance properties, then Security Groups, tick the security group of your choice, then untick the DefaultSG.

 You should see the colored square on the bottom left of your instance changing, according to the Security Group you are using.
 Note that an instance can be in several security groups (including the DefaultSG).
-See <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html">AWS Security Groups documentation</a> for more details about Security Groups themselves.
+See [AWS Security Groups documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) for more details about Security Groups themselves.

 ![](ide_stack_sginst.png)